Western Highlands Volcanoes Hot Springs Indigenous Markets

 Shopping in Quetzaltenango

-Quetzaltenango's goods are widely distributed.
-Enjoy the open air market in the Central Park, organized on the first Sunday of each month.
-Vendors will sell local products only, which is an interesting way to know their arts.
+Quetzaltenango’s local goods are widely celebrated.
+Visit the open-air market in Central Park on the first Sunday of each month, where vendors sell only local products—a unique way to discover the region’s arts and crafts.

 Catedral de los Altos

-Located in the Historical Center of the city, this architectonic piece was built in 1532.
-Partially destroyed by several earthquakes, this cathedral is an interesting combination of old and new.
+Located in the historic center, this cathedral was built in 1532.
+Partially damaged by several earthquakes, it now showcases a fascinating blend of old and new architecture.

 Casa Noj

-No'j comes from the Mayan nawal of intelligence.
-Meaning knowledge and wisdom, this cultural center is in charge of promoting Xela's art and culture.
-It is an ideal place if you would like to get to know Guatemalan artists and their master pieces.
+No’j takes its name from the Mayan nawal of intelligence, symbolizing knowledge and wisdom.
+This cultural center promotes Xela’s vibrant art and culture and is the perfect place to discover Guatemalan artists and their masterpieces.

 Teatro Municipal

-A mix of French style and neoclassic architecture is what describes this master piece built back in 1895.
-This historical building is well known for its jazz performances and the traditional event called Juegos Florales, a relevant literary contest celebrated on September.
+A blend of French style and neoclassical architecture defines this masterpiece, built in 1895.
+The historic building is famous for jazz performances and the traditional Juegos Florales, a celebrated literary contest held every September.

-Fill out our Guatemala Trip Planner and we will get in touch with you!
+Start planning your Guatemala vacation!
+Fill out our contact form and we will get in touch with you.

-Located in the Western highlands of Guatemala, you can reach Quetzaltenango in four hours.
-Is located 200 km/125 mi from Guatemala City and about 168 km/104 mi from Antigua.
+Located in the Western Highlands of Guatemala, Quetzaltenango is about four hours from Guatemala City (200 km / 125 mi) and 168 km (104 mi) from Antigua.

 Xela, Quetzaltenango